weo3dev/bowleague/README.md

 - [Todo](#todo)
 - [License](#license)

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.26.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0.

-It's (not so) ugly right now, but it's up: [take a look](http://www.weo3.com/ng-bla)
+It's (not so) ugly right now, but it's up: [take a look](http://www.weo3.com/bowleague)

 # Intro

-`ng-bla` is a casual bowling league app for league, team, and player tracking.
+`bowleague` is a casual bowling league app for league, team, and player tracking.

 This app is the culmination of too many lost games over a few missed pins.
 And, to be honest, quite a lot of beer.
 Bowling app market is lacking in a easy to use, mobile friendly, accessible fun *league* app for casual league play.